-There are several ways to avoid Probate but it requires pre-planning with your Estate Planning.
+There are several ways to avoid Probate but it requires pre-planning with your Estate Planning when you use Brandy Austin Law Firm.
 You should consult with an Attorney if you are interested in bypassing Probate and formulate an Estate plan that works with your needs such as a Trust or even Lady Bird Deeds also known as a Life Estate Interest Deed.

 How long does probate take?